-Anticipated Wildlife Utilization: In consideration of the proposed establishment of a linear park and green space around the property perimeter, in combination with proposed additional ponds, filter marshes, native landscaped areas, exotic species removal and habitat enhancement, it is anticipated that the subject property will afford significant opportunities for utilization by various wildlife species.
+Anticipated Wildlife Utilization: The establishment of a linear park and green space around the property perimeter, in combination with proposed additional ponds, filter marshes, native landscaped areas, exotic species removal and habitat enhancement, will afford significant opportunities for utilization by various wildlife species.
 Expansion of stormwater ponds throughout the property will provide increased shorelines and shallow foraging habitat for waterfowl and wading birds, including those species listed as threatened or endangered species.
-Removal of exotic and invasive vegetation from onsite mangrove swamps and adjacent areas will serve to improve habitat for birds and other wildlife that utilize these habitats for cover and foraging.
+Removal of exotic and invasive vegetation from on-site mangrove swamps and adjacent areas will serve to improve habitat for birds and other wildlife that utilize these habitats for cover and foraging.
 Similarly, replacement of maintained turfgrass and colonizing weedy species with naturally vegetated buffers along the mangrove shoreline will provide improved wildlife habitat and will aid in wildlife movement along the shoreline.
-With respect to the identified onsite Osprey nest, because this nest site is located on a dead tree within the proposed development footprint, it is anticipated that it will be necessary to relocate the nest site prior to commencement of site clearing and construction activities.
-A Migratory Bird Nest Removal Permit can be obtained in accordance with guidelines published by the Florida Fish and Wildlife Conservation Commission.
+With respect to the identified on-site Osprey nest, because this nest site is located on a dead tree within the proposed development footprint, it is anticipated that it will be necessary to relocate the nest site prior to commencement of site clearing and construction activities.
+A Migratory Bird Nest Removal Permit will be obtained in accordance with guidelines published by the Florida Fish and Wildlife Conservation Commission.
 This permit would allow nest removal and relocation (outside the nesting season) prior to commencement of project clearing and construction.
 The replacement nest structure is expected to be located in the general vicinity of the original nest site in proximity to the linear park.

-Public Park and Recreational Benefits
+Public Park and Recreational Elements:

-The above-described linear stormwater park will serve the dual purpose of providing open/green space that will offer physical and visual buffering between adjacent properties and opportunities for public recreational uses.
-The linear park will be configured along the northern and eastern perimeter of the property and will extend up to 200 feet in width.
+The above-described linear park will serve the dual purpose of providing open/green space that will offer physical and visual buffering between adjacent properties and opportunities for public recreational uses.
+The meandering linear park will be configured along the northern and eastern perimeter of the property and will extend up to 200 feet in width.

-Aside from the stormwater treatment features within this space, a network of trails is proposed that will offer opportunities for walking, jogging and bicycling.
-Incorporation of the trail system within the linear stormwater park will also invite opportunities for public education.
-Placement of educational signage and/or kiosks at points of interest can explore the features and benefits related to the stormwater treatment system, native vegetation plantings, wildlife habitat enhancements and the overall setting along Boca Ciega Bay with an emphasis on the regional benefits that will be realized by these improvements.
+Aside from the stormwater treatment features within this space, a network of trails is proposed within the linear park that will offer opportunities for walking, jogging and bicycling.
+Incorporation of the trail system within the linear park will also invite opportunities for public education.
+Placement of educational signage and/or kiosks at points of interest can explore the features and benefits related to the stormwater treatment system, the native vegetation plantings, the wildlife habitat enhancements, and the overall setting along Boca Ciega Bay, with an emphasis on the regional benefits that will be realized by these improvements.
+The site access will be designed to accommodate public access to and through the linear park, but without intrusion into the private residential portion of the project, so that both the project's residents, public visitors to Millenium Park, and residents of the surrounding existing neighborhoods may enjoy the linear park and its pedestrian and bicycle connectivity to Millenium Park and the Boca Ciega Bay waterfront.

 The linear park will target removal of exotic and nuisance vegetation, with retention of existing native trees and vegetation wherever possible.
-Open upland spaces between the proposed stormwater treatment features and trail system will be further enhanced with plantings of native vegetation and will conform with Florida Friendly Landscaping principles.
+Open upland spaces between the proposed stormwater treatment features and the trail system will be further enhanced with plantings of native vegetation and will conform with Florida Friendly Landscaping principles.
 Opportunities for birdwatching, wildlife photography and potential use by local schools as an outdoor classroom are also envisioned for the publicly accessible linear park.